Healthcare Cybersecurity: Why PAM Should Be a Priority

 The cost of breaches for healthcare organizations

-There is plenty to be saved for healthcare organizations who invest in strong cybersecurity.
+There is plenty to be saved for healthcare organizations that invest in strong cybersecurity.
 According to a Ponemon Institute study, a healthcare data breach costs on average $380 per record.
 That’s more than 2.5 times the global average across industries.
 However, the nature of the healthcare industry means the ramifications can go beyond financial loss and breach of privacy.

 In healthcare, loss of data can lead to a literal life or death situation.
 The loss of medical notes or access to a vital piece of equipment could have serious implications for a patient.
 Research from the University of Central Florida showed that data breaches increased a hospital’s 30-day mortality rate.
 The need to retrain staff, upgrade software, and make other operational changes can divert resources away from patient care.